jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.12.md

 # Next Phase of Work
   - will be starting on user experience improvements
-    - design workshop
+    - design workshop upcoming - add Dan
     - UI, visualizer, documentation, and tutorials
     - release/installation/etc.
-  - add Dan to the invite